LarsDenBakker/web-test-runner/README.md

 ### Custom server

-A custom server involves a bit more work than the others.
-It serves the test files and responds to requests from the browser.
+The server is responsible for serving the test files and responding to requests from the browser.

-The API for the server is still a work in progress, currently it should:
+The API for the server is still a work in progress, we will likely separate responding to API requests from serving logic.
+Currently, it should:

 - Serve static files required by the tests
-- Serve a `index.html` at the URL `/` containing the code needed to load the `testRunnerImport`.
+- Serve an `index.html` at the URL `/` containing the code needed to load the `testRunnerImport`.
 - Respond to `/wtr/browser-finished`, emitting a browser-finished event.

 See the [types](https://github.com/LarsDenBakker/web-test-runner/blob/master/src/core/Server.ts) and [reference implementation](https://github.com/LarsDenBakker/web-test-runner/blob/master/src/implementations/es-dev-server.ts)